decentraland/adr/content/ADR-116-fast-bootstrapping.md

 - Do the same but separated by entity type.
 - Apply this mechanism only to profiles.
 The rest of the entities continue as full snapshots.

-# Key Dependencies and Open Questions
+# FAQ

 - How will the transition be where multiple Catalysts have a different behavior in `/snapshots`?
-  The first time the Fast Boostrapping code is run, the big snapshot will be still generated and served in the `/snapshot` endpoint.
+  In the first version of the Fast Boostrapping code, the big snapshot will be still generated and served in the `/snapshot` endpoint.
 If a Catalyst fails to read the snapshots in `/snapshots` it'll make a fallback to the old `/snapshot` endpoint.